amanpreetsingh459/amanpreetsingh459.github.io/about.md

 #### Consultant – Data Science
 *Infosys, 02/2019 - 08/2022*
 - As company’s central automation team member finding the opportunities of automation into different accounts.
 Then building the same end-to-end using data-driven approaches
 - Winner of the EMNLP 2020, FIFTH CONFERENCE ON MACHINE TRANSLATION (WMT20) competition in the similar language translation task category.
-Link to the published paper of solution: [https://www.aclweb.org/anthology/2020.wmt-1.52/](https://www.aclweb.org/anthology/2020.wmt-1.52/)
+Link to the published paper of solution: <a href="https://www.aclweb.org/anthology/2020.wmt-1.52/" target="_blank">https://www.aclweb.org/anthology/2020.wmt-1.52/</a>
 - Deployed multiple pre-trained text-classification models as rest endpoints
 - Developed an email classification model and deployed it as an add-in in MS Outlook.
 This helped with quick decision-making about the trading functions